 Why PDFs Are Riskier Than You Think

 PDF is one of the most popular resume formats among job seekers because it preserves visual formatting across devices.
 However, PDF is fundamentally a graphical format, not a text format.
-It describes where to draw shapes, lines, and characters on a page — it does not inherently store text in a readable, sequential order.
+It describes where to draw shapes, lines, and characters on a page.
+It does not inherently store text in a readable, sequential order.

 When an ATS encounters a PDF resume, the parser must first attempt to convert the graphical content back into plain text.
 This conversion process is inherently less reliable than reading a text-based format like DOCX, where the text content is stored directly and in order.
 Several things can go wrong: